Hypophora – Definition, Examples & Effects

 Tips for effective usage

 When incorporating questions into your essay, understanding your audience is crucial.
-For academic essays aimed at a formal or conventional audience, it’s advisable to use questions judiciously, ensuring they fulfill a specific objective.
-Conversely, when targeting a more creative or progressive audience, utilizing questions can effectively captivate your readers and stimulate deeper contemplation on your subject.
+For academic texts that are aimed at a formal or conventional audience, it’s advisable to use questions judiciously, ensuring they fulfil a specific objective.
+On the contrary, when targeting a more creative or progressive audience, using questions can effectively captivate your readers and stimulate deeper contemplation on your subject.
 Below, you’ll find a list of helpful sentences you can use.

 • “What are the implications of this research for future studies?”